idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 griffin-opt -i NTmesh.i --mesh-only
 ```

-The Heat Conduction mesh can be generated in the similar way using the input file +HCmesh.i+ provided.
+The heat transfer mesh can be generated in the similar way using the input file +HCmesh.i+ provided.

 ```language=bash
 griffin-opt -i HCmesh.i --mesh-only